visig9/lolinote-spec/spec-2.0.md

 If two filename has the same ASCII string order, the ordering among them are undefined.

 Program can using more methods to generate or tweak the ordering.
-This protocol are only defined the manual order assigned by a Lolinote Instance maintainer.
+This protocol are only defined the manual order assigned by a *Lolinote Repository* maintainer.

 Here is a example: